Brukinsa (Zanubrutinib)

 How It Works

-Brukinsa works by blocking Bruton’s tyrosine kinase, a protein in the body that helps cancer cells grow and survive.
-By blocking this protein, Brukinsa can reduce the number and activity of cancer cells in your body.
+Brukinsa blocks Bruton's tyrosine kinase, a protein that helps cancer cells grow and survive, thereby reducing their number and activity.

 How to Take Brukinsa